-The best way to understand cardiogram output data is to view the pulse graph!
+One of the best ways to understand cardiogram data is to view a pulse graph!
 This tutorial shows you how to read data from the Pulse Oximeter Sensor Wireling and display the temperature in degrees Celsius, BPM, saturated oxygen level, and (visually most importantly) the cardiogram output on any of the OLED Screen Wirelings (0.42", 0.69", and 0.96").

 - Micro USB Cable

 - OLED Screen Wirelings (0.42" OLED Wireling and 0.96" OLED Wireling work best, but you can still use the 0.69" OLED Wireling)

 - See the table below for the Wireling processor/adapter that works best for you:

 * These processors have a 32-pin connector and can have multiple Wireling Adapter TinyShields stacked to increase the number of Wireling ports up to a maximum of 32 total Wireling ports per processor.

 Depending on the development system you choose, you will need to put together a TinyDuino stack using the 32-pin tan connectors, or you will just need to plug in your Wirelings using a Wireling Cable:

 - Port 0: Pulse Oximeter Sensor Wireling

 - Port 1: OLED Display Wireling (any of the sizes will work as long as the screen variables are edited in the program)